livewires/js-coding/worksheets/00-programming-basics.md

   console.log('Goodbye');
 }
 ```
-(You can use Shift+Enter to write on a new line without running the code.)

 Try calling the `conversation()` function on the console.
 See how it did all three things in order?
 Functions are lists of things to do.
 When you call the function, it does all the things in its definition.